Highlands Water Protection and Planning Act New Jersey

 Experienced Highlands Water Protection and Planning Act Lawyers

-Highlands Water Preservation and Protections Act Law Firm in New Jersey As with any complex regulatory framework, effective management of the Act, the Council, and the NJDEP requires a delicate, expert and strategic balance of knowledge, negotiation and relationships, coupled with the ability to assemble compelling proposals for specific issues.
-The Act, to begin with, incorporates numerous exemptions.
+As with any complex regulatory framework, effective management of the Act, the Council, and the NJDEP requires a delicate, expert and strategic balance of knowledge, negotiation and relationships.
+The Act incorporates numerous exemptions.
 Whenever possible, our objective is to develop a strong case for the applicability of an exemption to a particular project.
-Depending upon the exemption, the request will be considered by either the Council or the NJDEP.
+Depending upon the exemption, the request will be considered by either the Council, the NJDEP, or municipality.
 Obtaining an exemption allows clients to avoid the Act’s more onerous review process, and proceed more expeditiously.

 Contact Highlands Act Attorneys in New Jersey